-GED testing centers are required to provide accommodations to all applicants that are granted approval for their accommodations by the states’ GED Offices.
+GED testing centers are required to provide accommodations to all applicants who are granted approval for their accommodations by the states’ GED Offices.

 Though this website’s free GED practice tests are not for everyone, most students will be able to benefit from this great option to get ahead fast.
 Note, however, that our free lessons and practice tests cover just portions of what’s on the GED exam.
 For a complete GED prep course, we recommend Onsego GED Prep.

 After the student has received approval for his or her testing accommodations, the candidate and the Examiner together should schedule a suitable test date.

 Regulations demand that state GED Examiners schedule the accommodated test session within six weeks after the applicant requests the testing session, and testing sites are prohibited from charging a candidate any sort of fee on top of the standard fee for an accommodated GED testing session.

 Testing accommodations do in no way ensure that an applicant will pass the test; the accommodation is merely intended to create a ‘level playing field’ for individuals with documented disabilities.

-The applicants that are granted accommodations are, just like anyone else, required to meet all of their state’s eligibility requirements.
+The applicants who are granted accommodations are, just like anyone else, required to meet all of their state’s eligibility requirements.

 Some states require GED applicants, for example, to first pass the GED Ready® practice test, though they may also take this test under the condition of the approved accommodation.

 The Role of the Adult Educator

 Adult educators are the best persons to help students with disabilities.
-They may use various instructional strategies to support students with disabilities get all set for the four GED modules (subtests) that may be taken one at a time.
+They may use various instructional strategies to support students with disabilities in getting all set for the four GED modules (subtests) that may be taken one at a time.

 The educator can inform applicants about which testing accommodations are available for GED testing and help them during the request and approval process.